ko1nksm/getoptions/README.md

 An elegant option parser for shell scripts (sh, bash and all POSIX shells)

-It's simple, easy-to-use, fast, portable, POSIX compliant, practical and No more `for/while` loop!
+It's simple, easy-to-use, fast, portable, POSIX compliant, practical and no more `for/while` loop!

 ## Features